Practical Differentially Private Hyperparameter Tuning with Subsampling: DP Hyperparameter Tuning with a Random Subset

-Additionally, we consider a variation of our method in which we use consider the full data set $X$ instead of $X \setminus X_1$ in step 3 onwards.
-We call these methods variant 1 and variant 2 respectively.
-The RDP bounds for variant 2 can be obtained with standard subsampling and composition result (e.g. Thm~\ref{thm:subsampling_R}).
-We provide a new tailored analysis for this method in Section~\ref{sec:analysis_strategy1}.
+where $X_1 \sim \mathrm{subsample}_{\mathrm{Poisson}(q)}(X)$.
+We call these methods variant 1 and variant 2, respectively.
+The RDP bounds for the variant 2 can be obtained with a standard subsampling and composition result (e.g., Thm~\ref{thm:subsampling_R}).
+We provide a tailored privacy analysis of the variant 1 in Section~\ref{sec:analysis_strategy1}.